metroite/datapacks/earlyleatherarmor/README.md

 ## earlyleatherarmor

 As the name suggests, this datapacks makes leather armor actually worth crafting.
+Leather boots bring a buff with them!

 */ - Stick*